St Luke’s Trustees, President and Patrons

 Mark Durling

-Mark retired from General Practice in 2021 after 24 years.
-He trained at the University of Sheffield, later completing postgraduate training in New Zealand and Australia.
-He is Vice Chair of Sheffield Local Medical Committee, previously serving as Chair for 12 years, and has held board-level commissioning roles.
-Mark has also been a University tutor, GP trainer and mentor lead for GPs in Sheffield.
+Mark retired as a partner in General Practice in 2021 after 24 years.
+He trained in Medicine at Sheffield University and undertook postgraduate training in New Zealand and Australia.
+Former Vice Chair of Sheffield Local Medical Committee and previously Chair for 12 years.
+He has experience at board level in commissioning.
+He was a tutor at the University and trainer to junior doctors in General Practice.
+He is a former mentor lead for GPs in Sheffield and he also established the mentorship service.

 Martin McKervey